-Q Why does dyshidrotic eczema (pompholyx), which causes small blisters on the hands and feet, occur?
+Q Why does dyshidrosis, characterized by small blisters on the hands and feet, occur?

-A Dyshidrotic eczema is a condition in which transparent, multiple small vesicles suddenly appear around sweat glands on the palms and soles, with stress, excessive sweating, and contact with metals (nickel) being the main triggers.
-In Korean medicine, it is understood that blisters occur when heart fire (心火) becomes stagnant and damp-heat (濕熱) concentrates in the hands and feet.
-Since it tends to recur frequently and become chronic, systematic management from the early stages is important.
+A Dyshidrosis is a condition in which multiple, transparent vesicles suddenly appear around the sweat glands on the palms and soles.
+Major triggers include stress, excessive sweating, and contact with metals (nickel).
+In Korean traditional medicine, it is believed that blisters develop when "heart fire" becomes stagnant, causing "damp heat" to accumulate in the hands and feet.
+Since it frequently recurs and tends to become chronic, systematic management from the early stages is crucial.

 Detailed Answer